 In order to declare your major/minor, you MUST attend a declaration event in either the fall or winter terms.
-The winter declaration event will be held in March 2014 before registration begins for fall term 2014.
+The winter declaration event, SACapalooza, will be held on March 14, 2014 from 1-3 pm in Studio A, 1440 North Quad.

-In order to declare the Screen Arts & Cultures (SAC) major, after you have successfully completed the required prerequisite courses, with a grade of C- or higher.
+In order to declare the Screen Arts & Cultures (SAC) major, you must have successfully completed the required prerequisite courses with a grade of C- or higher.

 The Declaration Process